dannyboyydev/dannyboyydev/README.md

 - 👀 I’m interested in ux and web design
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ombehdanny@gmail.com and daannying on tweeter
+- 📫 How to reach me ombehdanny@gmail.com and daannying on twitter

 <!---
 dannyboyydev/dannyboyydev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.